 Luckily, there are many ways for treating sleep apnea:

-This device is made for treating Obstructive sleep apnea and it is called Continuous Positive Airway Pressure device, or CPAP device.
+You could get one of those cpap machines.
+This device is made for treating Obstructive sleep apnea and it is called Continuous Positive Airway Pressure device (CPAP).
 It is one of the most successful ways to treat it.
 A patient wears a face or nasal mask while they sleep.
 This mask is connected to a pump which provides a positive air flow through nasal passages in order to open up the airway and to keep it that way.
 If you are from Australia, you can find CPAP devices here.